 - Smile.
 Smiling when you speak brings energy and excitement to your voice.

 - Pay attention to your body language.
 We recommended you sit with good posture, regardless of whether anyone can see you, because when you sit up straight, your voice is likely to project better.
 Do not be afraid to use your hands to be expressive, if that is normal for you.
-If you are using Skype, look directly at the camera (NOT the image on the screen) and lean in slightly towards it, to convey interest.
+If you are using Zoom or Google Hangouts, look directly at the camera (NOT the image on the screen) and lean in slightly towards it, to convey interest.

 - Pause a second or two longer than you normally would before answering a question to make sure the interviewer has stopped speaking.
 That way, if there is a lag, you can avoid interrupting the interviewer.

 - Send a thank-you note, quickly.
 Unlike a face-to-face interview, there is no commute afterwards.
 Send a thank-you email an hour or two after the interview.
-Reiterate your interest in meeting the interviewer in person.
 If you cannot send the email right away, make several notes about the call.
 These will come in handy when you send a thank-you note later that day.

 Adapted from CBS Moneywatch online article by Amy Levin-Upstein (2011) and U.S. News online article by Andrew G. Rosen (2011).

 - Just because an interview is pre-recorded does not mean you should prepare for it any less than you would an in-person interview.
 Not only does this include preparing for how you would answer questions, it also includes thinking through things like your wardrobe selection.

 - It is crucial that you test the technology before you start.
 Make sure your computer has had any and all relevant software updates.
 You don’t want to risk anything computer-related interfering with your virtual interview.
 Record a few rounds of you answering sample interview questions to make sure your laptop camera and microphone are working as they should.